 "Yes," Severus growled, gazing down at Hermione as his fingers finally crept down her jeans to touch bare, real flesh-

 Hermione choked on her moans as he flicked the little peak between his fingers, pulling and pinching and caressing, and her head moved from side to side on the stone floor.
-She couldn't think—she could barely breath, it was so much, too much...
+She couldn't think—she could barely breathe, it was so much, too much...

 Suddenly, the motions of Severus' hand ceased, and Hermione let out a little moan of disappointment.